powsybl/powsybl-dynawo/docs/margin_calculation/configuration.md

 # Configuration

-The margin calculation reuse the `dynawo-simulation-default-parameters` [module](../dynamic_simulation/configuration.md#default-parameters).
+The margin calculation reuses the `dynawo-simulation-default-parameters` [module](../dynamic_simulation/configuration.md#default-parameters).

 ## Default parameters
 The `margin-calculation-default-parameters` module defines the default values for all parameters of a margin calculation run with Dynawo.